 Prologue: The Mysterious Island

 Matthew Hinten was an undercover weatherman.
-This was indeed a strange occupation, but he was a brave man who like to believe he stood for what was right and worked hard for his government.
+This was indeed a strange occupation, but he was a brave man who liked to believe he stood for what was right and worked hard for his government.

-Matthew was observing charts to predict the weather for the coming week when Janet, his supervisor, called him over to the broadcasting room.
+On this particular day, he happened to be observing charts to predict the weather for the coming week when Janet, his supervisor, called him over to the broadcasting room.
 “Matthew, come here.”

 “Look at this,” she said directing her mouse over a picture of an island in a large body of water.